 6.3.
 Incubate plates overnight at 37 oC.

 6.4.
-Remove plates from incubator and examine growth.
+Remove plates from the incubator and examine them for growth.
 True double-crossover recombinants will be carbenicillin-sensitive and sucrose-resistant (i.e., colonies that grew on PIA and PIA supplemented with sucrose, but did not grow on PIA supplemented with carbenicillin).

-7. Confirming gene deletion via colony PCR
+7. Confirm gene deletion via colony PCR.

 7.1.
 Prepare 10-20 colonies for a deletion screen with PCR.

 7.1.1.
-Pick up growth from a suspected double-crossover recombinant with a sterile toothpick and suspend cells in 50 mL of 1X phosphate buffered saline (PBS).
-Boil at 100 oC for 10 min, centrifuge for 3 min at 13000 g, and then place on ice.
+Pick up growth from a suspected double-crossover recombinant with a sterile toothpick and suspend cells in 50 µL of 1X phosphate buffered saline (PBS).
+Boil suspension at 100 oC for 10 min, centrifuge for 3 min at 13000 g, and then place on ice.

 7.2.
 Perform PCR to screen colonies for the targeted deletion.